 Hint number three came next.
 A man came over, introduced himself as one of the singers for the night, and sat down with us.
-He said he was one of the 160 people who work there and that he was pretty sure I was the only woman in the place that wasn’t on staff.
+He said he was one of the 160 people that work there and that he was pretty sure I was the only woman in the place that wasn’t on staff.
 They were all “singers, dancers, masseurs, or… you know…”

 As with everyone else we have met here, he was very kind and answered all of our questions without judgement, and I asked a lot of questions.
-I discovered, with the help of our new table mate, that this was one of the most well-known local’s clubs in town.
+I discovered, with the help of our new table mate, that this was one of the most well known local’s clubs in town.
 He told us what this sort of establishment was called in the local language, but we’ve since forgotten.
 This style of building is very common for these places, though, with a stage, food stalls, and large center floor.
 These establishments are for the poorer class.

 “There are many more all over too,” he said as he pointed towards the night club across the street that I have been complaining about all week.
 “Those kinds are much more expensive though.
 They have many private rooms, but you must pay a minimum of 300RM.
 Some men can spend over 1,000RM in just a few hours.
 Here is easier.
 Better.”

 As the conversation lulled and the other man was obviously trying to hint at something, we downed the rest of our beer and made to leave.
 “Thank you for having a beer here.
 Maybe a 10RM tip for my company?”
 Josh gave him a five and we left.
 The girls all stopped this time when we passed and waved good-bye to me and giggled.